Staying in a Traditional Santana House

 Perfect spot for our morning coffee

-Our Top Tip: not all of the houses would have this view as they don’t all face the same direction.
+Our Top Tip: not all of the houses have this view as they don’t all face the same direction.
 If you can, request house 3, this is the one we stayed in.

 The only slight complaint we had was that the shower was pretty small which wasn’t helped by the sloping roof.
 This meant that the shower curtain kept getting stuck to us while we washed.